Overcome Reading Problems Permanently

 2) Reading Instruction (the house)

 Many children are not even taught how to read.
 Some teachers assume that if a child is read to they will learn to read… and so it must be the parents’ fault.
-Not!
+Or worse, it must be that the child is lazy and unmotivated.
+This is known as blaming the victim.

 3) Guided Reading (the roof)